guusdk/inverse.js/README.md

 The only way to run it is to load all the individual, uncompressed files via require.js.

-Getting this to work is simply granted you have a \*nix machine with GNUMake installed (most will have it by default).
+Getting this to work is simple granted you have a \*nix machine with GNUMake installed.

-Then, make sure you have all the necessary dependencies installed by running:

-    make

-This will call `npm install` and install ruby gems for generating CSS from Sass.
-It'll also generate new CSS files and eventually it'll generate the final Javascript build file.

-Then start up a webserver by running
+If so you can simply run

     make serve

+Various dependencies will be installed, CSS might be generated and eventually you should see something like this:

+    ./node_modules/.bin/http-server -p 8001 -c -1
+    Starting up http-server, serving ./ on: http://0.0.0.0:8001 Hit CTRL-C to stop the server

-Then you can open https://localhost:8001/index.html to serve inVerse.
+You can then open https://localhost:8001/index.html to serve inVerse.

 ## Licence